carolramsey/CS373-Fall-2016-Carol-Ramsey/_posts/2011-09-11-Week3-CarolRamsey.md

 This code make the client angry.
 The code was pulled and replaced with about 5 lines of code that the customer wanted.
 (This was a relief, really, because the QA guy hadn't figured out how to test the code in less than three days.)

 The client wanted this format for dates: MMDDYYYY.
 This required the fewest keystrokes overall, even with extra 0s for MM and DD.
 Call center representatives were evaluated every day, by the second.
-For large, consolidated banks who dealt in huge volumes, lost seconds across tens of thousands of calls cost significant money.
+For large, consolidated banks which dealt in huge volumes, lost seconds across tens of thousands of calls cost significant money.
 The thought of someone typing out the date in English words or stopping to answer a question to clarify which date, made the client's eyes get real big, as if he just saw a car crash.

 My tip is to know the business context for the lines of code.
 Whatever is going on around the project can impact which lines of code work best.